 Nauto is an autonomous vehicle technology startup that was included in the 100 artificial intelligence startups list by CB Insights.
 They’ve gained $173.9 million in funding so far with leading investors including Softbank, Toyota, General Motors, and BMW.

-Among the other companies developing autonomous cars, Nauto offers a connected camera network and smart cloud system to help identify danger and prevent accidents by alerting drivers.
+Among the other companies in autonomous driving, Nauto offers a connected camera network and smart cloud system to help identify danger and prevent accidents by alerting drivers.
 A bi-directional camera looks at both the road and the driver at the same time to detect driver distraction.

 An AI-based system records near misses and proximity to other vehicles to understand the causes of accidents and provide coaching and feedback at the end of a trip.
 The company’s aim is to improve the safety of driving and reduce false liability claims.
 Their motto is “safe driving made simple.”